rb-uf/swe-project/Sprint4.md

 - Added handler functions for fetching data by author, whether it be just their posts or some basic statistics about their post history.
 - Added functionality for users being able to like and dislike posts and track "Up" counters
 - Added corresponding test functions for each thing implemented, as well as postman test cases.
+- Updated README with new setup instructions.
+- Added backend command-line options to README.
+- Removed added database file to .gitignore because it was causing merge conflicts before.
+- Changed print statements from fmt to log.
+- Added log message to print contents of http requests.

 ## Testing (Unit and Functional)
 ### Frontend